Poptel

-Poptel was initially an email and bulletin board service, and later a British internet and on-line services provider that was run by an employee cooperative (worker cooperative) from 1986 to 2002.
+Poptel was initially an email and bulletin board service, and later a British internet and on-line services provider that was run by an employee co-operative (worker co-operative) from 1986 to 2002.

-In the 1980s Poptel offered on-line communications and information services to international NGOs, working in particular with the Interdoc group.
+In the 1980s, Poptel offered on-line communications and information services to international NGOs, working in particular with the Interdoc group.
 Poptel was a partner in the Manchester Host and the Kirklees Host and became known as a provider of Internet services to the Labour Party.
-Working with the National Cooperative Business Association of the US, it launched the successful bid to create a top level Internet domain for use exclusively by cooperatives - ".coop".
+Working with the National Cooperative Business Association of the US, it launched the successful bid to create a top level Internet domain for use exclusively by co-operatives - ".coop".

 Poptel was "demutualised" and broken up into smaller businesses in September 2002.
 Staff from the web development department formed a new co-operative, Poptech (later Fused Technologies).
 OSG Co-op (now Midcounties Co-operative) took over the .coop registry operation.
 The retail Internet Services business was merged with The Phone Co-op in 2003.
-In 2012 the .coop registry was transferred to the International Co-operative Alliance.
+In 2012, the .coop registry was transferred to the International Co-operative Alliance.

 History

 Poptel was a trading name for Soft Solution Ltd, a worker co-operative founded in 1983.
 Poptel's first on-line service, based on the GeoNet platform, was launched in March 1986.
-The Manchester Host was launched in 1991.
+The Manchester Host was launched in 1990.